 Sony were one of a number of film distributors to put their technological capabilities to the test with the founding of an animation division in the 2000s – see Fox’s adoption of Blue Sky Studios and Universal’s creation of Illumination Entertainment to name but two more.
-The new division, aptly named Sony Pictures Animation, debuted in 2006 with the star-studded Open Season and has gone on to release a further twenty-two animated feature releases in the years that have followed.
+The new division, aptly named Sony Pictures Animation, debuted in 2006 with the star-studded Open Season and has gone on to release a further twenty-three animated feature releases in the years that have followed.

 24. The Emoji Movie (2017)